-Making effective prospecting calls without a canned script today is so much easier for financial advisors than in the past.
-You are probably thinking “How can she say that?”
+Today, making effective prospecting calls without a canned script is so much easier for financial advisors than in the past.
+You are probably thinking, “How can she say that?”
 But it’s true.

-In the past you needed to create a script that was filled with professional language promoting yourself and your practice, in many cases it was a mouthful, something you had to memorize.
+In the past, you needed to create a script filled with professional language promoting yourself and your practice, and it was a mouthful, something you had to memorize.
 It was impersonal and difficult to get through.

 Today all you have to do is talk.

-Prospects are tired of the canned presentations, heck you might as well hire a calling machine if that’s all you are going to do.
+Prospects are tired of the canned presentations; you might as well hire an automated calling machine.

-What prospects want is a live, warm blooded, breathing individual who is calling to add value to their life with more interest in learning about the prospect than promoting a product.
+Prospects want a live, warm-blooded, breathing individual who is calling to add value to their life with more interest in learning about the prospect than promoting a product.

-The process is really easy, especially when you approach the call as if you are calling a good friend.
+The process is straightforward, especially when you approach the call as if you are calling a good friend.

 I know we haven’t talked in a while but I wanted to reach out and just get your take on the market.
 I have been receiving a number of referrals and investors are really struggling with this volatility so I decided to reach out to all my friends and family to make sure they were doing ok.